 In his inaugural speech, Deputy Commissioner Barman outlined this unique project as the result of the Prime Minister’s Digital India campaign of expanding and outsourcing large number of public utility services through the rural CSCs and Village Level Entrepreneurs (VLE) and urged upon the local farmers, particularly of Kharupetia, which is known as the hub of vegetable farming in Northeast.

-He also appealed to the farmers to avail of the opportunity of the new project and at the same time use chemical fertilizers in a judicious manner.
+This review appealed to the farmers to avail of the opportunity of the new project and at the same time use chemical fertilizers in a judicious manner.

 Earlier, while explaining the objectives of the project, Pankaj Chakravorty, Additional Deputy Commissioner in charge of IT and District e-Governance, Darrang underlined how the project, the first of its kind in the country, with proper implementation can bring a sea change among the farmers’ community of Kharupetia in particular and Darrang in general by reducing the alleged practice of black marketing and middle man culture in the existing fertilizer marketing system and improve the mechanism for the benefits of the progressive farmers.